Semantics-Empowered Communication: A Tutorial-cum-Survey: Semantic Information Theory

-In this subsection, we present the related results on semantic capacity, and discuss the theoretical insights on semantic source coding and channel coding.
+In this subsection, we present the related results on semantic channel capacity, and discuss the theoretical insights on semantic source coding and channel coding.
+As discussed in Section \ref{sec:component_semcom}, the received message in SemCom may simultaneously suffer from physical noise and semantic mismatch \& ambiguity, which leads to semantic infidelity.
+In other words, conventional reliable communications are concerned about the syntactic preservation of the message, whilst SemCom focuses on the semantic similarity between the input and output messages.
+In this sense, not all syntactic errors will lead to semantic errors due to the presence of semantic redundancy \cite{bao2011towards}, while considering the possible incorrect inferring rules and unaligned KBs, a syntactic error-free process does not always guarantee perfect semantic decoding.
 To quantify the amount of information flow like in classical communication scheme, the semantic channel capacity $C$ for discrete memoryless channels can be developed in \cite{bao2011towards} as

-where $I(X;Y)$ is the mutual information between the set of transmitted messages $X$ and received messages $Y$. $H(S|X)$ measures the semantic ambiguity as mentioned above; $\overline {H(Y)}$ denotes the average entropy of received symbol $Y$.
-Compared with Shannon theory, \eqref{eq7} states that there is a channel coding strategy through which the maximal probability of semantic error can be arbitrarily reduced within the semantic channel capacity.
+where $I(X;Y)$ is the mutual information between the set of transmitted messages $X$ and received messages $Y$. $H(S|X)$ measures the semantic ambiguity as mentioned above; $\overline {{H_s}(Y)}$ denotes the average semantic entropy of received symbol $Y$, i.e., $\overline {{H_s}(Y)} = - \sum\nolimits_y {p(y){H_s}(y)}$, where $p(y)$is the distribution of received $y$.
+Compared with Shannon theory, which defines the channel capacity as the supremum of mutual information between the channel input $X$ and channel output $Y$, i.e., $C = \sup \{ I(X,Y)\} $, \eqref{eq7} states that there is a channel coding strategy through which the maximal probability of semantic error can be arbitrarily reduced within the semantic channel capacity.
+Notably, in SemCom, since both the encoding process and decoding process are dependent on inference rules and related local knowledge, the physical channel is no longer the only factor in shaping the semantic channel capacity.
+Instead, the relationship between ``semantic channel capacity'' and the standard ``channel capacity'' ($C=\sup{I(X,Y)}$) becomes intricate, as the exact value of $H(S|X)$ or $\overline {H_s(Y)}$ in \eqref{eq7} is governed by the practically implemented semantic inference rules and the shared knowledge base.
 It is also shown in \cite{d2011quantifying} that a semantic encoder with low semantic ambiguity and a semantic decoder with strong inference capability, together with the help of a large shared KB, can jointly contribute to a better and precise SemCom system.

 \emph{Semantic source coding}, which is the process of mapping the observation $s$ into a symbolic representation (\ie, $x \in{\mathcal{X}}$), can be essentially formulated as a conditional distribution $P(x|s)$.
-Correspondingly, $P(x) = \sum\nolimits_{s \in {\mathcal{S}}} {\mu (s)P(x|s)}$. \cite{bao2011towards} points out that for a given semantic source, the semantic entropy $H(S)$ and message (symbolic) entropy $H(X)$ satisfy the following:
+Correspondingly, $P(x) = \sum\nolimits_{s \in {\mathcal{S}}} {\mu (s)P(x|s)}$. \cite{bao2011towards} points out that for a given semantic source, the source semantic entropy $H(S)$ and message entropy $H(X)$ satisfy